 God knows we sin and we need to come back to Him with a repentant heart.
 When we come to Him, He freely forgives and our fellowship is restored.
 Simply sewing fig leaves to cover our sin will not make us right with God.
 Simply doing good works will not restore the broken relationship with God.
 It required the shedding of blood, even there in the Garden of Eden.
 God knew Adam and Eve were naked and needed to be clothed.
 God Himself made tunics of animal skins to clothe them.
-It required the shedding of blood for their sin to be covered.
-It required God's action not mans.
+It required the shedding of blood's action not mans.